 Regular readers of this blog will know that Mary’s most famous movie Come Play with Me had a record-breaking – and still unbeaten – run in London from April 1977 to March 1981.
 It played continuously at the Cameo Moulin cinema in Soho for an incredible 201 weeks, outliving two Star Wars epics, a couple of visits from Superman and the first flight of Airplane.
 All the big West End blockbusters came and went, but the low budget Come Play with Me resolutely refused to die.
 The film’s longevity at the 5-screen venue in Great Windmill Street was helped, in some part, by it being paired-up in a variety of double-bills with some suitably saucy (and re-voiced) European bedmates – notably Finishing School, Emmanuelle Meets the Wife Swappers, Come Play with Me 2 and, finally, Caligula’s Hot Nights.

 By the early 1980s, the advent of home video had made the theatrical release of sex films almost redundant.
-Most of the long-established ‘X’-rated cinemas in London’s West End took their final breaths during the decade – the notorious Soho Cinema in Brewer Street closed in 1983 and the Eros on Piccadilly Circus shut up shop in 1985.
+Most of the very long-established ‘X’-rated cinemas in London’s West End took their final breaths during the decade – the notorious Soho Cinema in Brewer Street closed in 1983 and the Eros on Piccadilly Circus shut up shop in 1985.
 Interestingly, Come Play with Me continued to make sporadic appearances in provincial cinemas until about 1985, but few remember that the film did get another reissue some ten years after Mary’s death as the top attraction in a new triple-bill (alongside Queen of the Blues and Mary Millington’s True Blue Confessions).

-Virtually the last man (in a dirty raincoat) standing in Soho was the dear old Moulin, and on Friday 20 October 1989 Come Play with Me returned to take a final bow in its spiritual home.
+Virtually the last man standing in Soho was the dear old Moulin, and on Friday 20 October 1989 Come Play with Me returned to take a final bow in its spiritual home.
 On the same day the movie also opened at the Grand cinema in Jamaica Street, Glasgow, but Britain was a very different place from ten years earlier.
 Where Come Play with Me had once played against a backdrop of Bee Gees, Labour scandals and Are You Being Served? sniggers, it’s almost impossible to imagine how this innocent little sex film now found a paying audience in an era of Stone Roses, brutal Thatcherism and the sophisticated erotica of Peter Greenaway’s The Cook, the Thief, His Wife and Her Lover.
 The soundtrack to Soho had seen punk and disco replaced by Stock Aitken Waterman, and the British film industry was in even worse health than it had been a decade before.